Nyiriek/alu-higher_level_programming/python-more_data_structures/README.md

-Add a function that converts a Roman numeral to an integer
+Add a function that returns the weighted average of all integers